Baseult/LoLEsportsCapsuleFarmer/README.md

 # LoLEsports Capsule Farmer Bot

-Are you tired of spending hours watching professional League of Legends games, only to get a few drops?
+Are you tired of wasting your time spending hours watching professional League of Legends games, only to get a few drops?

 This Capsule Farmer Bot is here to farm all League of Legends Esports capsules for you!